SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 ### **Below shows another way how to compile and execute the programs**

-- test your program by different order such as:
+- Test my program by different order such as:

 Compile and execute Order : ```p1 p3 p2```